song2siren/llm-zoomcamp-music-theory-assistant/README.md

 - [Best practices](#best-practices)
 - [Bonus points](#bonus-points)

-The score criteria (with self-evaluation and additional commentary) can be found in the [Project Evaluation](/docs/project-evaluation.md) notebook.
+The score criteria (with self-evaluation) can be found in the [Project Evaluation](/docs/project-evaluation.md) notebook.

 The code for evaluating the system can be found in the [RAG Test](/notebooks/rag-test.ipynb) notebook.